WELCOME TO THIS MOMENT OF POSSIBILITY FOR WHAT YOU AND YOUR COMMUNITY CAN DO TO CONFRONT THE CLIMATE CRISIS WITH BOLD ACTION AND SPIRITUAL AUDACITY.

 - Who might bring a different and useful perspective because of their age, race, gender expression, identity, or background?

-- Who would compliment your skills and knowledge on this topic?
+- Who would complement your skills and knowledge on this topic?

 - Who has a social network that they can draw on to recruit to the circle?

 - And importantly: with whom would you be excited to share this journey?